leandroSurdi/leandroSurdi/README.md

 - 👋 Hi, I’m @leandroSurdi
-- 👀 I’m interested in conhcer o desconhecido.
+- 👀 I’m interested in conhcer o......
 - 🌱 I’m currently learning Sistema de Informaçao.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 48-98866-9758